Get involved!

 Clubs and Organizations

-With more than 100 clubs and organizations for students, there’s something for everyone.
-You’ll find academic and faith-based organizations, groups devoted to diversity, culture, fine arts and recreational sports, both club and intramural.
-Thinking about going Greek?
+With more than 100 clubs and organizations for students, there is something for everyone.
+You will find academic and faith-based organizations, groups devoted to diversity, culture, fine arts and recreational sports, both club and intramural.
+Thinking about joining a fraternity or sorority?
 Check out the fraternities and sororities that are active on campus.

 Known as the "Marching Yellow Jackets," BW's marching band brings crowd-rousing energy and enthusiasm to home football games.

-BW's cheerleaders support our teams throughout the year at home games, select away games and post-season playoffs.
+BW's STUNT and cheer support our teams throughout the year at home games, select away games and post-season playoffs.

 BW has 24 varsity athletic sports (13 men and 11 women) at the NCAA Division III level and in the Ohio Athletic Conference (OAC).